Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 18, 2020

 How long does breakthrough bleeding last?

-If you’re spotting and haven’t taken at least three weeks of active pills, continue taking them until you reach the end of the third week — it may sound like a longer process but it’s better to be on the pill than pregnant!
-Once you hit the end of that third week, simply go off the medication and let your uterus bleed.
+If you’re spotting and haven’t taken at least three weeks of active pills, continue taking them until you reach the end of the third week.
+At this point, stop taking the medication and let your uterus bleed.

-Pandia Health is the most trusted provider for birth control delivery, boasting an exceptional team of doctors who can prescribe your birth control online through a telemedicine consultation.
+Pandia Health is the most trusted provider for online birth control consultation, with an exceptional team of doctors who can prescribe your birth control online through a telemedicine consultation.
 The next step is getting your contraceptive method of choice delivered for free — even if you are uninsured!
+We accept most insurances.
+No insurance?
+No worries!
+Most pill packs start at $15/month and are sent straight to your mailbox with FREE delivery.

 Check out this video for more information on spotting and breakthrough bleeding!
 And be sure to subscribe to the Pandia Health YouTube channel for more content like this!